solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 In this task, you will use Power BI Desktop to create the dataset used by the report.

+> Note: Power BI desktop will already be installed in the virtual machine provided with the lab.

 1. Open Synapse Analytics Studio, and then navigate to the `Develop hub`.

 2. Expand **Power BI**, expand the first node under it, and then select **Power BI datasets**.